leisurehound/SwiftCANLib/README.md

 ```
 #import SwiftCANLib
 ```
-Create a set of signals & calibrations for the frames you're interested in:
+Create a set of signals for the data parameters you're interested in:
 ```
 let speedSignal = CANCalibrations.Signal(name: "Speed",
                                             unit: "km/h",